jalvarezga/jalvarezga.github.io/_pages/about.md

 permalink: /about/
 image: marius-christensen-newport-unsplash.jpg
 ---
 Alo!
 Thank you for visiting my website!
-My name is Joaquin.
-I enjoy doing yoga and doing research about uncertainty quantification.
+My name is Joaquin Alvarez.
+When looking for inspiration I like to walk.
+Predict addict, I enjoy doing yoga and doing research about uncertainty quantification.
 Uncertainty is all we got for granted.
 When we feel uncertainty in our lives there's usually two possible reactions: anxiety or curiosity.
 We must choose to be curious and grateful in order to enjoy life.
 Feel free to reach out!
 I love getting to know people with authentic ways of thinking.

+Over the last decade AI has experienced an un precedented growth.
+Despite this, many challenges remain.
+When do AI algorithms mess up?
+Should we trust AI algorithms?
+What if the algorithm has non-existing interpretability?
+How can we make AI algorithms safer and trustworthy?
+I'm intrigued to find answers to these questions.

 <!---  By courtesy of https://unsplash.com/@mariuschristensen, Marius Christensen. -->